melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-database.md

 Aurora is SQL engine created by Amazon for the AWS cloud that claims to be MySQL and PostgreSQL compatible.
 There is a serverless version of Aurora available so you only use and pay for it when you need it.
 Built on RDS, i.e. Amazon RDS for Aurora.

-### Elasticache

-Elasticache is a fully managed caching Redis or Memcached database running on EC2.
-Memcached is simplest and more elasticity.
-Redis supports encryption and HIPAA, and has a number of other reliability features.
-In-memory caching is useful for low latency reads, particularly for compute-heavy application workloads.

 ### DynamoDB

-DynamoDB is a fully managed KV DB that is useful for unstructured data.
+DynamoDB is a fully managed key-value DB that is useful for unstructured data.
 To manage the data use the AWS API / SDK.
 Features:

 - serverless: you do not have to provision, patch, or manage servers, or install, maintain, or operate software
 - streams: subscribe to a time-orded series of DB changes